Prime Minister Boris Johnson has carried out a reshuffle of ministers in cabinet positions, two months after winning the general election.

 He voted Remain in the EU referendum.

 The former solicitor general moved to be prisons minister in the justice department in May 2019.
-He supported Boris Johnson for the leadership describing him as a "moderate, open-minded, one-nation Conservative" and claiming he is "what we need now".
+He supported Boris Johnson for the leadership describing him as a "moderate, open-minded, one-nation Conservative".

-Mr Buckland campaigned to remain in the EU, but said it was important to deliver on the result of the referendum.
+Mr Buckland campaigned to remain in the EU, but has said it is important to deliver on the result of the referendum.

-He has, however, previously spoken out against a no-deal Brexit and the need for compromise.
+He has, however, previously spoken out against a no-deal Brexit and of the need for compromise.